 2. United Arab Emirates

-The UAE is open to US citizens, with tourist visas being issued in all Emirates on arrival.
+The UAE is open to US citizens, with tourist visas being issued on arrival at the Dubai and Abu Dhabi airports.
 Proof of a negative COVID-19 PCR test taken within 96 hours of departure is required before flying to the UAE.
 Travelers need to have international medical travel insurance before they fly to the UAE.
 If arriving in the UAE via Dubai, travelers will undergo medical screening and must present a completed health declaration form and a quarantine undertaking form.
 Travelers may also be tested upon arrival at the airport.
 Before leaving the airport, travelers are required to download the COVID-19 DXB app for contact tracing.
 Those arriving in Abu Dhabi are required to wear a GPS bracelet for 14 days and must take COVID-19 PCR test on the sixth day if they are staying six days or more.

 US citizens are allowed to enter Jordan but must comply with several health protocols.
-Incoming visitors must have valid health insurance covering COVID-19 treatment for the entire duration of their stay, complete a declaration form, present proof of a negative COVID-19 PCR test before boarding their flight, take another PCR test upon arrival at the airport in Amman (at their own expense), and install a contact-tracing app on their phone.
-Since the US is considered a high-risk country, US citizens adhere to a 14-day home quarantine upon arrival and take a PCR test on the seventh day and the 14th day of home quarantine at their own expense.
+Incoming visitors must have valid health insurance covering COVID-19 treatment for the entire duration of their stay, and present proof of a negative COVID-19 PCR test taken within 72 hours before departure.
+As of January 26, 2021, travelers are no longer required to quarantine for seven days provided they also take a second COVID-19 test upon arrival at their own expense (approximately $40).

 6. South Korea

 On January 8, South Korea implemented a new rule requiring US visitors to present a negative COVID-19 result from a PCR test taken within 72 hours of departure.
 US travelers must also quarantine for 14 days and submit to a health screening, even with the negative test.